-There is no applicable federal mandate for these rules.
+There is no applicable federal mandate for these rules, therefore, MCL 24.232(8) does not apply.

 5. If MCL 24.232(9) applies and the proposed rules are more stringent than the applicable federal standard, provide either the Michigan statute that specifically authorizes the more stringent rules OR a statement of the specific facts that establish the clear and convincing need to adopt the more stringent rules.